-There are few dishes in this world I love more than pork belly and my Adobo and Apple Braised Pork Belly is right up there with one of my favourites!
-Slow-cooked in a bath of apple cider, chicken stock, Adobo Seasoning, fresh apples, onions, garlic, and oregano, the beautifully plump piece of pork is absolutely falling apart and tender and juicy with a slightly burnished top.
+There are few dishes in this world I love more than pork belly and my Adobo and Apple Braised Pork Belly is right up there with one of my favorites!
+Slow-cooked in a bath of apple cider, chicken stock, Adobo Seasoning, fresh apples, onions, garlic, and marjoram, the beautifully plump piece of pork is absolutely falling apart and tender and juicy with a slightly burnished top.

 I love to serve this sliced up in tacos, burritos, tostadas, or even just some roasted spuds.